section-engineering-education/engineering-education/content/articles/configuring-a-relational-database-server-on-aws/index.md

 ---
 There are numerous reasons as to why you should use Amazon Web Services to host your database.
 One of them is that AWS offers a variety of options for scaling and safeguarding your databases.
 <!--more-->
-However, navigating the AWS configuration settings might prove difficult and existing documentations are not always user-friendly.
+However, navigating the AWS configurations might prove to be difficult and existing documentation are not always user-friendly.

 Therefore, this article will help you set up a relational database server on AWS.
 We will use [MySQL Workbench](https://www.mysql.com/products/workbench/) to connect to the RDS.